oist/plessy_pairwiseGenomeComparison/README.md

  * The second call to `last-split` runs with `-m1e-5` to omit alignments with mismap probability > 10<sup>−5</sup>.

+## Read alignment mode

+The `--read_align` option can be used to align sequencing reads to a genome.
+The output will be a single alignment file with a many-to-one relationship between the _target_ genome and the _query_ reads.
+The alignment process is similar with the `--skip_m2m` mode, with the difference that the scoring matrix computed by [`last-train`][] is allowed to be asymmetric.
+FASTA and FASTQ formats are allowed, and by default the quality values are ignored.
+This can be changed by passing `keep`, `sanger`, `solexa`, or `illumina` as an argument to `--read_align` as described in the [`lastal`][] documentation.
+The default seeding scheme is used but it may be a good idea to use `RY32` instead to speed up the alignment.

 ## Usage

     nextflow run oist/plessy_pairwiseGenomeComparison -r main \